-ACTION LINES ACTIVITIES ENTITIES INVOLVED To avoid deforestation and degradation by enhancing local capacities Outreach activities focused on: Local schools and colleges Farmers (in coordination with ARU/SPF, Federación Rural, NGOs, etc).
-Forest-linked local communities including women's groups, Senior Citizen groups, etc Training and capacity building of forest workers Dissemination of results in specialist publications, newpapers, magazines, etc. MGAP MVOTMA UDELAR UTEC UTU INIA SPF NGOs To avoid degradation and to promote conservation of carbon stocks by developing forest protection □ Forest fire fighting: Equipment Fire-fighting crews.
-Training in fighting forest fires □ Prevention and warning systems for forest fires: Forest fire risk indices Surveillance and response systems Introducing rules for forest tourism Training in, and dissemination of, preventive measures □ Precautions and prevention of environmental damage □ Regulating and controlling hunting □ Forest health □ SNAPs.
-MGAP MVOTMA MI UDELAR UTEC To increase capacity for stocking CO2 through regeneration and colonization of native forest □ To promote effectively partial or total exclusion of livestock □ To generate research and technological development for growing and regenerating native species □ Collection of seeds; direct v plantation seeding □ Study of successions □ Isolating new areas in order to foster native forest growth □ Buffer zones □ Promote forest nurseries for growing native species MGAP MVOTMA UDELAR UTEC INIA ARU To avoid Def. and Degr. by using silvo- pastoral systems □ Financial incentives for developing systems □ Generation of silvo-pastoral and agro-silvicultural techniques □ Study native species in different systems □ Collect data on experiences of silvo-pastoral and agro-silvicultural systems □ Training MGAP MVOTMA UDELAR UTEC INIA UTU To avoid degradation by controlling species Promote control of invasive species by farmers with native forest areas on their land.
-Studying and refining techniques and costs to ensure effective and efficient controls at lowest cost Means of financing projects.
+ACTION LINES A C ENTITIES INVOLVED To avoid deforestation and degradation by enhancing local capacities Outreach activities focused on: Local primary and secondary schools Farmers (in coordination with ARU/SPF, Rural Federation, CFR, CNFR, NGOs, etc).
+Forest-linked local communities including women's groups, Senior Citizen groups, etc Training and capacity building of forest workers Dissemination of results in specialist publications, MGAP MVOTMA UDELAR UTEC UTU INIA Associatio ns NGOs To avoid degradation and to promote conservation of carbon stocks by developing forest protection □ Forest fire fighting: □ Equipment □ Fire-fighting crews. □ Training in fighting forest fires □ Prevention and warning systems for forest fires: □ Forest fire risk indices □ Surveillance and response systems □ Introducing rules for forest tourism □ Training in, and dissemination of, preventive measures □ Precautions and prevention of □ environmental damage Regulating and □ controlling hunting MGAP MVOTMA MI UDELAR UTEC To increase capacity for stocking CO2 through regeneration and colonization of native forest □ To promote effectively partial or total exclusion of □ To generate research and technological development for growing and regenerating native species □ Collection of seeds; direct v plantation seeding □ Study of successions □ Isolating new areas in order to foster native forest □ Develop techniques for managing palm forests □ Promote forest nurseries for growing native species MGAP MVOTMA UDELAR UTEC INIA ARU To avoid Def. and Degr. by using silvo- pastoral systems □ Financial incentives for developing systems □ Generation of silvo-pastoral and agro-silvicultural □ Study native species in different systems □ Collect data on experiences of silvo-pastoral and agro-silvicultural systems □ Training MGAP MVOTMA UDELAR UTEC INIA UTU To avoid degradation by controlling species Promote control of invasive species by farmers with on their land.
+Studying and refining techniques and costs to ensure efficient controls at lowest cost Means of financing projects.
 Training MGAP MVOTMA UDELAR UTEC INIA UTU

-ACTION LINES ACTIVITIES ENTITIES INVOLVED Increase CO2 stocks by enriching with native species Studies on the ecological and timber value of the native forest species Research on enrichment techniques Monitoring enrichment systems Quantification of conservation and enhancement of forest carbon stocks Training MGAP MVOTMA UDELAR UTEC INIA Develop eco- tourism as a way of reducing def. and deg.
-Eco-tourism opportunities for owners and forest-linked communities Benefits to eco-tourism of SNAP (protected areas).
-Creation of trusts and other financial tools to facilitate private investment Training MGAP MVOTMA MINTURD Reduce deforestation by focusing on selected farmers □ A large number of rural producers farm land under the aegis of the National Colonization Institute (INC).
-These could participate in native forest sustainable conservation and management schemes (e.g. Colonia Juan Gutierrez - Rincón de Pérez). □ Farmers and communities located in a protected area (SNAP) could form a selected core of key stakeholders with an interest in reduction □ These farmers could be introduced to silvo-pastoral systems □ To seek project financing strategies MGAP MVOTMA INC a.
-Existing legislation.
+ACTION LINES A ENTITIES INVOLVED Increase CO2 stocks by enriching with native species Studies on the ecological and timber value of the native forest species Research on enrichment techniques Monitoring enrichment systems Quantification of conservation and enhancement of Stocks Training MGAP MVOTMA UDELAR UTEC INIA Develop eco- tourism as a way of reducing def. and □ Ecotourism opportunities for owners and forest-linked □ Benefits to eco-tourism of SNAP (protected areas). □ Creation of trusts and other financial tools to facilitate Investment □ Training MGAP MVOTMA MINTURD Reduce deforestation by focusing on selected A large number of rural producers farm land under the National Colonization Institute (INC).
+These could participate in native forest sustainable conservation Colonia Juan Gutierrez - Rincón de Pérez).
+Farmers and communities located in a protected area (SNAP) could form a selected core of key stakeholders reduction These farmers could be introduced to silvo-pastoral To seek project financing strategies MGAP MVOTMA INC a.
+Existing legislation

-1. Avoiding deforestation by banning logging of native forest
+Avoiding deforestation by banning logging of native forest

 Logging of Uruguay's native forest has been banned since 1989 under the Forestry Law.
-Given the effectiveness of this measure, resulting in an expansion of the areas covered by natural forest, we believe that this approach fits in perfectly with the objectives of any REDD + strategy.
+Given the effectiveness of this measure, resulting in an expansion of the areas covered by natural forest, we believe that this approach fits in perfectly with the objectives of any REDD+ strategy.
 One of our objectives will be to revisit this law with the aim of strengthening and bringing it up to date, and to introduce into it a set of measures to avoid degradation, conserve forest carbon stocks and increase the reserve capacity of forests.

 b.
-Strengthening the DGF.
+Strengthening the DGF